lee-zhg/devops101/Lab1/README.md

 In this lab, you are going to create a toolchain and automate the deployment of a sample application to Kubernetes cluster in IBM Cloud.

 ## Create a Toolchain

+To complete a `Toolchain` in IBM Cloud environment,

 1. Login to your IBM Cloud account at https://cloud.ibm.com